blog.robino.dev

 Variables and Functions

-Finally, when utilizing TypeScript to define parameters and return types, variables and functions can also be thoroughly documented.
+Finally, variables and functions can also be thoroughly documented.
 This enables developers to clearly understand the purpose and expected outcome of each function.
 Furthermore, markdown code blocks can be utilized to include examples.
 For the full list of options, check out the JSDoc Documentation.

 /**